SESYNC-ci/online-data-with-R-lesson/docs/_slides/scrape.md

 That "http" at the beginning of the URL for a possible data source is a protocol---an understanding between a client and a server about how to communicate.
-The client could either be a web browser or your web scraping program written in R, as long as it uses the correct protocol.
+The client could either be a web browser such as Chrome or Firefox, or your web scraping program written in R, as long as it uses the correct protocol.
 After all, [servers exist to serve](https://xkcd.com/869/).

 ===